pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 specified as an argument to the :ref:`--mock-server general option`.
 Each use of the option specifies one file path.
 The option may be used multiple times and each specified file is processed sequentially, in the sequence of the options on the command line.
+TODO: clarify life-cycle and defined, created

 pywbemcli supports the following file types for the ``--mock-server`` option: